MarinaMjames/TrainScheduler/README.md

 # :train: :station: TrainScheduler :train: :station:
-A train scheduler app that displays the where you are, where you want to go, and when the next train will be arriving.

 ## Overview

-## Homepage
+A train scheduler app that displays where you are, where you want to go, and when the next train will be arriving to get you there.

 ## Functionality
-The app is built using ~JQuery~ and ~moment.js~.
-The database I used was ~Firebase~ and for the styling I used ~Bootstrap~.
+The app is built using `JQuery` and `moment.js`.
+The database I used was `Firebase` and for the styling I used `Bootstrap CSS`.

 ## Screenshots